 Finally, if you wish to relocate, you must give written notice to your children’s other parent that you are planning to move out of state at least 60 days prior to your move.
 From there, your children’s other parent has 30 days to object the move through the court.
 If they object, a family law judge will hear the case in court, and a decision will be made based on the children’s’ best.
 Additionally, other individuals with visitation rights (grandparents or other relatives) can object to the move.

 We understand that it’s common to want to “begin again” following your divorce.
 Unfortunately, there are often roadblocks that prevent you from doing so.
-If you’re looking to relocate with your children, the compassionate Indiana family law attorneys at HRM Legal are here to help.
+If you’re looking to relocate with your children, the compassionate Indiana family law attorneys at HOLLINGSWORTH ROBERTS MEANS are here to help.